timothylidede/GitHubNonfollowers/README.md

-# GitHubUnfollowers
+# GitHubNonfollowers
-Find out who is not following you back on GitHub.
+An Android App that displays a list of all users who don't follow you back on GitHub.